-The Brooksvale Barnyard is home to three miniature horses, two pygmy goats, two Dorset sheep, Barred Rock & Rhode Island Red chickens, a White Crested Black Polish rooster, rabbits, and honey bees.
+The Brooksvale Barnyard is home to three miniature horses, two Pygmy goats, two Dorset sheep, chickens and a rooster, rabbits, and honey bees.
 The horses, sheep, and goats all have stalls in the barn with access to their pastures.
 The public is welcome inside the barn if the doors are open.
 Otherwise, the animals can still be visited while they're outside grazing, munching on hay, or sun bathing.
 The rabbits are located in cages under a line of trees adjacent to the barnyard and the chickens have their coop right in front of the sheep's enclosure.
 PLEASE--no feeding anything to our animals and parents PLEASE monitor children closely, Thank you!

 Hi everyone!
 My name is Lightning and I've been at the park for 11 years.
 I'm 15 years old and I came to the park as a rescue with my mom, Tina.
 My mom isn't here anymore, but I have her picture in my stall along with her stall sign.
 My mom had problems with her stomach and with things she ate, which is why she isn't here anymore.
 My people who take care of me say I have the same issues, but I just don't realize it!
 I have my own special grain and I have to wear this thing called a grazing muzzle when I'm out in the grass field so I don't eat too much.
 I don't mind it, because I know it keeps me healthy!
 Actually, all miniature horses like me have problems where they can't eat too much or they can't eat certain foods.
 This is why I'm not allowed to take any food from visitors.
 Anyway enough about my diet-- I'm friendly, but sometimes I like to be alone.
 If I poke my head out of my stall, I would love to be pet!
 I love to run and I'm so smart that I know what "walk", "trot" and "canter" mean.
 I also love it when I get to jump!
 I'm very happy here and I love quiet, soft and slow movements from people.
 If someone is loud and moves their hands around a lot, I get very scared.
 My people are also training me to pull a cart like my sisters!
 I'm doing pretty well if I say so myself, although I'm not too sure if my sisters are happy about it.
 Who says you can't teach an old horse new tricks?